-We now proceed to analyse how specific social and political groupings are represented in the 70% "assenters" group shown in figure 3.
+We now proceed to analyse how specific social and political groupings are represented in the 70 per cent "assenters" group shown in Figure 3.
+We first present descriptive results.
 We measure the variables of interest as follows: We calculate household income and adjust it to take number of children and other dependents into account, and divide respondents into four income groups (here as: low, medium, high and non-respondents).
-Education is measured as a dummy variable, between those with upper-secondary education versus the rest) (Dražanová 2022; Rapp 2014).
-To capture general political orientations, we use a standard question on voting intention.
-To measure support for egalitarianism and reducing inequality, we include an item which asks for support for interventions to reduce social inequality.
-Given extensive research on contact and interaction between in and out-groups (Schönwälder et al. 2015), we include variables on intergroup interaction between non-immigrants and those with a migration background (neighbourhood contact and friendship).
+Education level is measured as a dummy variable, between those with upper-secondary education versus the rest (Dražanová 2022; Rapp 2014).
+To capture general political party sympathies, we use a standard question on voting intention.
+To measure support for equilibrium and reducing inequality, we include an item which asks for support for interventions to reduce social inequality.
+Given extensive research on contact and interaction between in and outgroups (Schönwälder and Triadafilopoulos 2016), we include variables on whether a person has a migration background, on intergroup interaction between non-immigrants and those with a migration background (neighbourhood contact and friendship).
 Residence in larger cities (Maxwell 2020) may also be associated with more intense diversity experiences, we thus distinguish three groups of cities (medium, large, metropolitan).
-To capture potential divisions between East and West Germany (Berning and Ziller 2022), we also include a dummy-control variable We also distinguish whether an individual has a migration background, or not.
-A full list of variables and measurement decisions can be found in table A2a in the supplementary material.
+To capture potential divisions between former East and West Germany (Berning et al. 2022), we also include a dummy-control variable.
+A full list of variables and measurement decisions can be found in online appendix table A2a.

-To best illustrate how assent and non-assent is represented among individuals with different characteristics and political attitudes, we report percentages of assent for each grouping.
-This should be read relative to the 70% assenters in the whole sample, that is, the urban German population overall.
+To best illustrate how assent and non-assent are represented among individuals with different characteristics and political attitudes, we report percentages of assent for each grouping.
+This should be read relative to the 70 per cent assenters in the whole sample, that is, the urban German population overall.
 We employed chi2 independence tests for all associations.
-Given that most associations are statistically significant at the 5% significance level, we only explicitly report on significance for the few insignificant results in this section.
+Given that most associations are statistically significant at the 5 per cent significance level, we only explicitly report on significance for the few insignificant results in this section (Figure 4).